OpenCMISS-Examples/laplace/README.rst

 Once we've obtained the solver we then set various properties before finishing the creation of all the problem solvers.

 After defining our solver we can create the equations for the solver to solve by adding our equations sets to the solver equations.
 In this example we have just one equations set to add but for coupled problems we may have multiple equations sets in the solver equations.
-We also tell OpenCMISS to use sparse matrices to store our solver equations:
+We also tell OpenCMISS-Iron to use sparse matrices to store our solver equations:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos: